jnoh2/cryosparc-install/README.md

 ```
 ./bin/cryosparcm start
 ```
 Create your CryoSPARC login credentials.
-Replace each of the five fields in between the quotation marks with your own information.
+Replace each of the five fields in between with your own details---keep the quotation marks when entering with your information but remove the brackets, for example `--email "jane@stanford.edu"`
 ```
 ./bin/cryosparcm createuser --email "<e-mail>" --password "<password>" --username "<username>" --firstname "<firstname>" --lastname "<lastname>"
 ```